 Discover it® Secured vs. Capital One® Secured Mastercard®

-Both cards report to all three major credit bureaus, but Discover requires at least a $200 security deposit to establish your line of credit, while the Capital One® Secured Mastercard® offers the option of opening an account with a security deposit as low as $49 (depending on your creditworthiness).
+Both cards report to all three major credit bureaus, but Discover requires at least a $200 security deposit to establish your line of credit, while the Capital One® Secured Mastercard® offers the opportunity, depending on your creditworthiness of opening an account with a security deposit as low as $49 (your security deposit will be $49, $99 or $200 depending on your creditworthiness and will secure an initial credit line of $200).
 Neither card requires an annual fee.

 Because of the cashback perks, the Discover it® Secured could be the better pick for you if you can get the higher initial security deposit together.
 However, the Capital One card can give you access to a higher line of credit if you make your first five payments on time.

 Discover it® Secured vs. Citi® Secured Mastercard®

 Neither the Discover it® Secured nor the Citi® Secured Mastercard® charges an annual fee.
 Like Discover, Citi® asks applicants to make a refundable security deposit that will be equal to their credit limit.
 The two share a minimum security deposit of $200.
 The cards have similar perks, but only the Discover it® Secured offers that dollar-for-dollar cashback match after the first year.

 Additionally, the Citi® Secured Mastercard® is not available to individuals who have had a bankruptcy within the past two years.

 Discover it® Secured vs. OpenSky® Secured Visa® Credit Card